bbrotsos/data-catalog-client/README.md

 ===================
 WIP

-The purpose of this project is to ingest CKAN and Project Open Data compliant JSON files and to ouput the same.
+The purpose of this project is to ingest CKAN and Project Open Data compliant JSON files and to output the same.
 It will create, update, read and delete on CKAN.

-This is useful for automating content mangement systems with CKAN as well as generating reports.
+This is useful for automating content management systems with CKAN as well as generating reports.

-It is written in Java because it is prevalant in many web development operations.
+It is written in Java because it is prevalent in many web development operations.